 No, on-campus housing is not provided during Plainsmen’s Prep for commuter/off-campus students.
 Students are responsible for making their own off-campus housing arrangements during the program if they are not living in a residence hall (on campus) in the fall.

 What do I need to bring?

-Students will need to bring their own laptop for lectures, recitations, and SI/Group Study sessions.
+Students will need to bring their own laptop for lectures, SI sessions, and group study sessions.
 The instructor will walk you through accessing the course materials from your laptop during the first lecture.